HuckleberryLovesYou/bs/content/docs/_index.md

 - Create a pull request on our [GitHub repository](https://github.com/HuckleberryLovesYou/bs)
 - Follow our folder structure and naming conventions
 - Ensure your contributions are accurate and well-documented
-- Contact me directly for any questions or suggestions

 ## Stay Connected